by Tom Allen

 9) Overestimating Synergies

 On paper, synergies can appear attractive and may be one of the driving factors of a deal.
 However, synergies can often be overestimated and prove more difficult to capture than first thought.
 Therefore, potential synergies should be stress-tested in a financial model showing the debt servicing capacity of the company – this will emphasize the importance of not overestimating potential synergies.

 10) Getting Carried Away

 If a deal went well it may be tempting to pursue another acquisition soon after.
-However, before considering further acquisitions it is imperative that the First 100 Days have been considered and that the post merger integration phase is on track.
+However, before pursuing further acquisitions it is crucial that the First 100 Days have been considered and that the post-merger integration plan is on track.
 If the acquirer and target company are not aligned, or not working effectively, an element of re-adjustment will be necessary – further acquisitions should not detract from this.